TuleSimon/xMaterialccp/README.md

 ## Latest Version [![](https://jitpack.io/v/TuleSimon/xMaterialccp.svg)](https://jitpack.io/#TuleSimon/xMaterialccp)

-The latest version is <a href="https://github.com/TuleSimon/xMaterialccp/releases/tag/v2.17">
+The latest version is <a href="https://github.com/TuleSimon/xMaterialccp/releases/tag/v2.18">
-2.17</a>
+2.18</a>

-## WHAT IS NEW (2.17)
+## WHAT IS NEW (2.18)

-* **Migrated to Gradle Version Catalog:** Dependencies are now managed centrally, improving consistency and maintainability across modules.
-* **Updated Libraries:** All major dependencies have been updated to their latest stable versions for improved performance, stability, and access to new features.
-* **Switched to Kotlin DSL for Gradle:** Build scripts are now written in Kotlin, offering better IDE support, type safety, and a more concise syntax compared to Groovy DSL.
+* **Fixed error arising with material icons being removed in new compose versions

 # CREDIT